 In the meantime, it’s impossible to speculate about when, or if, the Horimiya Season 2 premiere date will occur in the future.

 Reviews from both critics and anime fans have been very good, receiving similar scores to other romcom anime like Kaguya-sama: Love is War.
-The Kaguya-sama Season 3 anime has already been confirmed to be in production, but it remains to be seen whether Horimiya will become a multi-season anime.
+The Kaguya-sama Season 3 anime has already been confirmed to be in production, but based the way the story was adapted Horimiya is very unlikely to become a multi-season anime.

-Coincidentally, AnimeJapan 2021 will feature a special stage presentation for the Horimiya anime, which takes place mere days before the anime’s finale episode premieres.
-Therefore, it’s possible but not yet confirmed that an announcement will take place that day.
+Coincidentally, AnimeJapan 2021 featured a special stage presentation for the Horimiya anime.
+The event took place mere days before the anime’s finale episode premiered so no announcement took place.

 Hori-san to Miyamura-kun manga started as a self-published series